Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 For most unit testing frameworks it is necessary to install additional software and to figure out how to make the framework output its results to the correct location.
 We provide wrapper scripts for a growing list of frameworks that handle all of this for you.
-Want to know if your preferred testing framework is supported, or does a script not work as you need it to?
-Please send an email to `support@codegrade.com <mailto:support@codegrade.com>`__ so we can discuss the possibilities!
+Check out the :ref:`Unit Test documentation
+<autotest-tests-unit-test>` for a list of frameworks that are already
+supported, or contact us at `support@codegrade.com
+<mailto:support@codegrade.com>`_ if your preferred framework is not listed
+there so we can discuss the possibilities!

 All wrapper scripts have a similar interface and procedure for running tests.
 To see the options and commands provided by a script run it with the ``--help``